Best of

 Spots a visitor can specifically say they did in Chicago, not anywhere else.

-- Lou Mitchell's Greek-American diner on West Jackson, open since 1923, famous for the donut holes handed out at the door.565 W Jackson Blvd, Chicago, IL, 60661
+- Lou Mitchell's Open now Greek-American diner on West Jackson, open since 1923, famous for the donut holes handed out at the door.565 W Jackson Blvd, Chicago, IL, 60661

-- Bonci Roman Style Pizza Roman-style pizza al taglio from Gabriele Bonci — the American flagship of the Rome original, on West Randolph.161 N Sangamon St 1st, Chicago, IL, 60607
+- Bonci Roman Style Pizza Open now Roman-style pizza al taglio from Rome's Gabriele Bonci — sold by weight and cut with scissors, on North Sangamon.161 N Sangamon St 1st, Chicago, IL, 60607

-- Chicago French Market European-style food hall directly under Ogilvie Transportation Center with 30+ vendors covering most cuisines.131 N Clinton St 1 1, Chicago, IL, 60661
+- Chicago French Market Open now European-style food hall directly under Ogilvie Transportation Center with 30+ vendors covering most cuisines.131 N Clinton St 1, Chicago, IL, 60661

-- Greek Islands Restaurant Long-running Greek restaurant in Greektown — a multi-generation South Halsted Mediterranean institution.200 S Halsted St, Chicago, IL, 60661
+- Greek Islands Restaurant Open now Long-running Greek restaurant in Greektown — a multi-generation South Halsted Mediterranean institution.200 S Halsted St, Chicago, IL, 60661

 Marquee Randolph Restaurant Row

-- Au Cheval The cheeseburger and egg-focused diner that put Randolph on the food-tourism map.
-Walk-ins only.800 W Randolph St 1, Chicago, IL, 60607
+- Au Cheval Open now The cheeseburger and egg-focused diner that put Randolph on the food-tourism map.
+Mostly walk-in, first come first served, with a limited number of reservations.800 W Randolph St 1, Chicago, IL, 60607

-- Girl & the Goat Stephanie Izard's flagship — shared plates, wood-fired cooking, a James Beard Best Chef award.809-813 W Randolph St 1st and Basement, Chicago, IL, 60607
+- Girl & the Goat Open now Stephanie Izard's flagship — shared plates, wood-fired cooking, a James Beard Best Chef award.809-813 W Randolph St 1st and Basement, Chicago, IL, 60607

-- Avec Mediterranean small plates from One Off Hospitality, open since 2003 — a Beard Outstanding Restaurant winner.615 W Randolph St Ll-3rd FL, Chicago, IL, 60661
+- Avec Open now Mediterranean-leaning small and large plates from One Off Hospitality — a Randolph Street fixture for more than twenty years.615 W Randolph St Ll-3rd FL, Chicago, IL, 60661

-- Smyth the Loyalist Three-Michelin-star tasting menu (Smyth) atop a casual gastropub (The Loyalist) on North Ada.177 N Ada St 1st 101, Chicago, IL, 60607
+- Smyth the Loyalist Open now Three-Michelin-star tasting menu (Smyth) atop a casual gastropub (The Loyalist) on North Ada.177 N Ada St 1st 101, Chicago, IL, 60607

-- Sepia Long-running Michelin-starred American restaurant on Jefferson, in a restored 1890s print shop.135 N Jefferson St, Chicago, IL, 60661
+- Sepia Open now Long-running Michelin-starred American restaurant on Jefferson, in a restored 1890s print shop.135 N Jefferson St, Chicago, IL, 60661

-- Swift & Sons / Cold Storage Boka Restaurant Group steakhouse on Fulton Market, with the Cold Storage seafood lounge upstairs.1000 W Fulton Market 1, Chicago, IL, 60607
+- Swift & Sons / Cold Storage Open now Boka Restaurant Group steakhouse on Fulton Market — dual-level bars, a lounge, and the Upper Tavern above the main dining room.1000 W Fulton Market 1, Chicago, IL, 60607

-- El Che Steakhouse & Bar Argentinian-style live-fire steakhouse on West Washington.845 W Washington Blvd, Chicago, IL, 60607
+- El Che Steakhouse & Bar Open now Argentinian-style live-fire steakhouse on West Washington.845 W Washington Blvd, Chicago, IL, 60607

-- The Publican Paul Kahan's communal beer-hall restaurant on West Fulton Market from One Off Hospitality — long-table seating, pork-and-oyster-forward menu.837 W Fulton Market, Chicago, IL, 60607
+- The Publican Open now Paul Kahan's communal beer-hall restaurant on West Fulton Market from One Off Hospitality — long-table seating, pork-and-oyster-forward menu.837 W Fulton Market, Chicago, IL, 60607

-- Momotaro High-end Japanese on West Lake Street from Boka Restaurant Group — Michelin-recognized.820 W Lake St Ll, 1 & 2, Chicago, IL, 60607
+- Momotaro Open now Modern Japanese on West Lake Street from chef Gene Kato and Boka Restaurant Group — sushi, robata, and cocktails in a converted warehouse.820 W Lake St Ll, 1 & 2, Chicago, IL, 60607

-- Aba / the Dalcy Lettuce Entertain You's Mediterranean rooftop (Aba) and ballroom (The Dalcy) on North Green.302 N Green St 3, Chicago, IL, 60607
+- Aba / the Dalcy Open now Lettuce Entertain You's Mediterranean rooftop (Aba) and ballroom (The Dalcy) on North Green.302 N Green St 3, Chicago, IL, 60607

-- Rose Mary Open now Joe Flamm's Italian-Croatian restaurant on West Randolph — Top Chef winner's flagship.932 W Fulton Market, Chicago, IL, 60607
+- Rose Mary Open now Adriatic-leaning restaurant on West Fulton Market from Joe Flamm.932 W Fulton Market, Chicago, IL, 60607

-- Maxwells Trading Erling Wu-Bower's 2026 West Loop opening on West Fulton — modern American with a wood-burning hearth at the center.1516 W Carroll Ave 1-2, Chicago, IL, 60607
+- Maxwells Trading Open now Josh Tilden and Erling Wu-Bower's Underscore Hospitality restaurant on West Carroll — Asian influences on American traditions, with produce from the urban farm on the roof above.1516 W Carroll Ave 1-2, Chicago, IL, 60607

-- Elske One Michelin star — Chefs David and Anna Posey's modern Scandinavian / contemporary American tasting menu.1350 W Randolph St 1 & 2, Chicago, IL, 60607
+- Elske Open now One Michelin star — Chefs David and Anna Posey's modern Scandinavian / contemporary American tasting menu.1350 W Randolph St 1 & 2, Chicago, IL, 60607

-- Oriole Two Michelin stars — Noah Sandoval's tasting menu on West Walnut, one of Chicago's most-recognized fine-dining rooms.661 W Walnut St, Chicago, IL, 60661
+- Oriole Open now Two Michelin stars — Noah Sandoval's tasting menu on West Walnut, one of Chicago's most-recognized fine-dining rooms.661 W Walnut St, Chicago, IL, 60661

-- Duck Duck Goat Stephanie Izard's Chinese-influenced restaurant on West Fulton Market.851-857 W Fulton Market 1st, Chicago, IL, 60607
+- Duck Duck Goat Open now Stephanie Izard's Chinese-influenced restaurant on West Fulton Market.851-857 W Fulton Market 1st, Chicago, IL, 60607

-- Cabra Peruvian rooftop atop The Hoxton with city skyline views — Stephanie Izard menu, Lettuce/Boka collaboration.200 N Green St, 12th Floor, Chicago, IL, 60607
+- Cabra Open now Peruvian rooftop atop The Hoxton with city skyline views — Stephanie Izard's menu for Boka Restaurant Group.200 N Green St, 12th Floor, Chicago, IL, 60607

 Distinctive things to do